abiswas-odu/MultiTopoDP/README.md

 	./topoDP TestInput/1ICX/parameter TestInput/1ICX/trueTopology

-A directory named other will be created will the output files.
+A directory named "other" will be created will the output files.

 ### Execution